 For more than 50 years, Pepper, Johnstone & Company has been trusted with insuring families and businesses.
 We partner with 60+ insurance companies so that you can consider options that provide the most appropriate protection.

-One of the most common types of business insurance is commercial property insurance, which provides coverage for buildings, inventory, equipment, tools, and more.
+One of the most common types of business insurance is commercial property insurance, a core form of commercial insurance that provides coverage for buildings, inventory, equipment, tools, and more.
 Commercial property insurance protects against losses from specific events such as fire, break-ins, vandalism, wind, and other natural or man-made disasters, ensuring businesses can afford necessary repairs or replacements.

-A basic commercial property insurance policy may be all you need, although the types of coverage can vary between different insurance companies.
+A basic commercial property insurance policy may be all you need, although the types of coverage can vary between different carriers and by insurance company.
 Commercial property insurance coverage is crucial for businesses to recover from losses, offering options like cash or replacement value for stolen or destroyed items.
-As an independent insurance agent, Pepper, Johnstone & Co. can help you determine the type of insurance policy and range of coverage that is best for your business.
+As an independent insurance agent, Pepper, Johnstone & Co. can help you determine the type of insurance policy and range of coverage that is best for your business, so you can keep serving your customers.

 For a full list of coverage available or to learn more about this business property insurance, contact us today.

-Commercial Property Insurance is a commercial property policy designed to help protect your company and its physical assets from various risks, including fire, storms, theft, and vandalism.
+Commercial Property Insurance is a commercial property policy designed to help protect your company and its physical assets through commercial property coverage for risks including fire, storms, theft, and vandalism.
+Commercial property insurance protects businesses from a range of risks, including property damage and loss of business assets.
+It also applies to property a business owns.
 These are all unexpected events that can occur without warning, making it essential to have proper coverage in place.
 Generally, most policies exclude flood as a covered cause of loss, indicating that a separate policy is necessary to safeguard against floods and the resulting damage.
+While commercial property insurance is generally not required by law, certain lease agreements or lenders may require it.
+This protection is also a key part of planning for property risks.
+In some cases, specific coverage may be required by law depending on local regulations or contractual obligations.

 Do you own a commercial building?
 Do you have enough commercial property insurance to cover replacement costs?
-Although cost estimators are available, we recommend that you secure an appraisal from a third party to accurately determine the current replacement cost of your building.
+Although cost estimators are available, we recommend that you secure an appraisal from a third party to accurately determine the current replacement cost of your building, including the physical structure, exterior fixtures, inventory, and expensive machinery.
 Call us today, and we’ll help determine if you have enough commercial property insurance for your business.

 There are several types of insurance available for physical structures, including building insurance, commercial building insurance, and coverage specifically for your business building.
 When deciding on coverage, consider the cost to replace property and the property value, as these factors directly influence your insurance needs.
 The coverage limit and overall coverage limits you select are crucial, as they determine the insurer’s maximum payout in the event of a loss.
 Your lease agreement and whether you are the property owner or a tenant will affect who is responsible for securing and paying for insurance.
-The business location and your business's location also play a significant role in determining insurance requirements and costs.
+In many cases, property owners are the ones who must secure building coverage.
+The business location and your business’s location also play a significant role in determining insurance requirements and costs.
 Installing safety features such as a sprinkler system or sprinkler systems can help mitigate risk and may qualify you for insurance discounts.
 Additionally, your claims history can impact your eligibility for coverage and the premiums you pay.

 Most commercial property policies exclude flood as a covered cause of loss.
 A separate policy must be purchased to protect you from resulting damage.
 Check your current property insurance policy to be sure you are covered.
 If you’re unsure, ask us to review your insurance policy, and we’ll help you find the best solution.

-Business personal property insurance covers property at a specified location, such as furniture, fixtures, equipment, and inventory.
+Business personal property insurance covers property at a specified location, such as furniture, fixtures, equipment, office equipment, and inventory.
+It helps cover the cost to repair or replace damaged property at the insured location.
 This coverage can also extend to other property essential to your business operations.
 Be aware that most commercial property policies have limited coverage for property taken off the specified location.
+Inventory losses can also happen when pipes burst and water damages stored goods.
 If you have frequently taken off-site equipment to various locations, you must have an inland marine policy (equipment or installation floater).

-This coverage reimburses a business owner for lost profits and fixed expenses while the business is closed.
+This coverage reimburses a business owner for lost profits, lost income, and fixed expenses while the business is closed.
 It applies while the premises are being restored because of damage from an event such as a fire.
 Business income insurance may also cover financial losses if civil authorities limit customer access to your neighborhood or business after a disaster.
 This policy is designed to reimburse you for lost business income during the period of restoration.
-We strongly recommend that all businesses acquire this coverage.
+We strongly recommend this coverage for most businesses, and it can be especially helpful for small business owners.

 This is separate property coverage specifically designed to protect your computer-related equipment.
 Most commercial property policies have limited coverage for computer networks.
 EDP broadens the causes of loss to include things like power surges and, in some cases, virus attacks.

 The price of commercial property insurance can depend on a variety of variables.
-You want to get a policy that covers the full value of all your assets, including your business.
+Some policies can start around $17 to $18 per month for low-risk businesses, while higher-risk situations cost more.
+You want to get a policy that covers the full value of what your business owns, including your business.
 This includes computers, the building, furniture, inventory, and important documents.
 The total cost of your insurance policy will depend heavily on the value of all of these things.
 Other factors will play a part as well.
 Location, occupancy, and fire protection are external factors that will influence the cost.
-Buildings that are more prone to damage will pay a bit more than generally safe buildings built with safety in mind.
+Buildings in natural-disaster-prone areas or that are more prone to damage will pay a bit more than generally safe buildings built with safety in mind, and they may also need specialized catastrophic risk riders.
 Insurance costs, commercial property insurance costs, insurance rates, and commercial property insurance rates are all determined by these variables, and understanding how they are calculated can help you make informed decisions about your coverage.
 The median cost of commercial property insurance provides a useful benchmark for what most businesses typically pay, based on industry data.
-Choosing a higher deductible can lower your premium, but be sure the amount is affordable if you need to file a claim.
-To save money, consider strategies like bundling policies or paying premiums annually.
-Understanding the difference between ‘actual cash value’ and replacement cost is crucial; the former considers the current worth of an item, factoring in depreciation, and usually costs less but pays out less in the event of a loss.
+Choosing a higher deductible can lower your monthly premium, but it also means a higher out-of-pocket cost when filing a claim, so be sure the amount is affordable if you need to file a claim.
+To save money, consider strategies like bundling policies or paying premiums annually, and choose an A-rated insurance provider for financial stability.
+Understanding the difference between ‘actual cash value’ and replacement cost value is crucial; the former considers the current worth of an item, factoring in depreciation, and usually costs less but pays out less in the event of a loss.
 At the same time, the latter covers the cost of replacing lost items with new equivalents.

 We work hard for this reputation.